BradleyStites/DroidTycoonDroidTrackerWebApp/README.md

 `{ droid_name, droid_color }` = 108 stages, 324 rows.
 Rebirth is the inner
 1-based counter (+1 per stage, wraps to 1 at 27); Super Rebirth is the outer counter (+1 when Rebirth wraps).
 Costs are keyed per rebirth only.

+## Future Improvements
+Future updates will integrate the droid checklist with the upcoming droids section, enabling users to mark off collected droids.
+This functionality will automatically filter the list based on color and completion status, thereby optimizing screen space and streamlining data presentation.